jana388/Ui-Arrangement/README.md

 for even more options, you can hold Shift and Alt to access even more options.

 For this tutorial, i will make a score for left and right goal, that is why i will choose ...

+after this we will add text
+change the colours
+rearrange the position